wangtian1905/Fortran-code-for-Br2-bond-breaking-SCTS-simulations/README.md

 ### By setting the molecular system parameters, the tunnel ionization dynamics can be established for the neutral dissociation states: Br2 molecule ground state, Br2 bond-breaking state (BBS), and Br atom ground state.
 The codes for these states are shown in the repository.

 # Output simulation results
-The output electron momentum distribution is written as a matrix in the data file: Spec_Z.txt, and the two files Spec_gridX.txt and Spec_gridY.txt provide the coordinate axes for the matrix.
+The output electron momentum distribution is written as a matrix in the data file: "Spec_Z.txt".
+The two files "Spec_gridX.txt" and "Spec_gridY.txt" provide the coordinate axes for the matrix.
 The further electron distribution analysis can be carried out with the result matrix and axes.